thellecodes/calculator-using-react/README.md

 ### `npm start`

-To start the project on your lochost pc
+To start the project on your localhost pc